Engoo Blog Business & Work

 "Postpone" is a verb that means "to move to a later time."
 Things can be postponed because of someone's choice or because of situations that cannot be controlled.

-Unfortunately, my flight has been postponed because of the snow storm.
+• My flight was postponed due to the snow storm.
 Can we move our meeting to tomorrow afternoon?

 Reschedule